GhoulMage/Dream-Emerald/README.md

 ### Known Bugs
 **Visual**
-* When switching a Pokémon in a Double Wild Encounter, if that Pokémon levels up and can learn a new move, the summary screen will glitch showing one of the Wild Pokémon instead
+* If a Pokémon levels up and can learn a new move, the summary screen will glitch showing either nothing, one of the Wild Pokémon, or the Pokémon with corrupted colors instead.

 #### Possible Bugs/Not Intended
 * Does Friendship lower correctly after the Poison Fades?